FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 The tutorial demonstrates examples of interactions using the Wirecloud GUI only.
 No programming is involved within the tutorial itself, as Wirecloud is designed to be usable by all type of user, even those with limited programming skills.
-However the commentary continues to reference various programming principles and standard concepts common to all FIWARE architectures.
+However, the commentary continues to reference various programming principles and standard concepts common to all FIWARE architectures.

 Additional materials covering how to develop and create your own widgets will be the subject of a later tutorial.